smr-dalli/ai-strive-exercises/README.md

 # AI-strive-exercises
-### This repo has projects and tasks assigned by strive AI bootcamp
+### This repo has projects and tasks assigned by strive AI bootcamp.
 ## Module 1 - Python
 ## Module 2 - Maths
 ## Build Week 1